-But wait, there’s more!
-This month Nerd Louisville also donated three sets of Battletech miniatures to Knight Middle School for their after school gaming group.
-An “Age of Sigmar” starter set and two “Start Collecting!” boxes are worth over $300!
+Nerd Louisville also donated three sets of Battletech miniatures to Knight Middle School for their after school gaming group including an “Age of Sigmar” starter set and two “Start Collecting!” boxes worth over $300!

 This after school program, and others like it, challenge kids to be creative and social, and build stronger bonds with their school and their peers.
 Sixty percent of the students at Knight Middle are on free and reduced lunch, so they could use some support.
 Brandon Thomas, a teacher at Knight Middle, has worked hard to build a devoted gaming club with the enthusiastic support of Principal Catherine Gibbs.
 Your donations will enable us to continue supporting them in the next school year.